3b1b/manim/CONTRIBUTING.md

 3. Link relevant issues.
 4. Ensure compatibility with the latest changes in the repo.

-## Contributing to the Manim Community Fork - General guidelines
+## Contributing to the Manim Community Fork - General instructions

 As this is a Fork of [Manim by 3b1b](https://github.com/3b1b/manim), contributing can be a bit confusing.
 Because of that, here is a small guide on it.